 What voltage and frequency in Ethiopia?

 In Ethiopia the standard voltage is 220 V and the frequency is 50 Hz.
 You can use your electric appliances in Ethiopia, if the standard voltage in your country is in between 220 - 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).
 Manufacturers take these small deviations into account.
 If the standard voltage in your country is in the range of 100 V - 127 V (as is in the US, Canada and most South American countries), you need a voltage converter in Ethiopia.
-You can find voltage converters at Amazon.
 You can also consider a combined power plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.